Fleur-de-lis: Bosnia and Herzegovina

-The fleurs-de-lis was the symbol of the House of Kotromanić, a ruling house in medieval Bosnia during the medieval Kingdom of Bosnia, adopted by the first Bosnian king, Tvrtko I, in recognition of his ancestral lineage of Kingdom of Serbia Nemanjić dynasty and the Capetian House of Anjou support in assuming the throne of Bosnia.
-The coat of arms contained six fleurs-de-lis, where the flower itself is today often considered to be a representation of the autochthonous golden lily, Lilium bosniacum.
+The fleurs-de-lis was the symbol of the House of Kotromanić, a ruling house in medieval Bosnia during the medieval Kingdom of Bosnia, adopted by the first Bosnian king, Tvrtko I in recognition of the Capetian House of Anjou support in assuming the throne of Bosnia.
+The coat of arms contained six fleurs-de-lis, where the flower itself is today interpreted by some to be a representation of the autochthonous golden lily, Lilium bosniacum.

 The emblem was revived in 1992 as a national symbol of the Republic of Bosnia and Herzegovina and was part of the flag of Bosnia-Herzegovina from 1992 to 1998.
 The state insignia were changed in 1999.
 The former flag of the Federation of Bosnia and Herzegovina contains a fleur-de-lis alongside the Croatian chequy.
 Fleurs also appear in the flags and arms of many cantons, municipalities, cities and towns.
 Today, it is a traditional symbol of the Bosniak people.
 It is still used as official insignia of the Bosniak Regiment of the Armed Forces of Bosnia and Herzegovina.

 Fleurs-de-lis today also appear in the flags and arms of many cantons, municipalities, cities and towns of Bosnia and Herzegovina.